-This is why we created a lively full-length video about the value of having a Certified ADHD Coach and gave it away free on our YouTube channel.
+This is why we created a lively full-length video about the value of having a Certified ADHD Coach and gave it away free.
 It features coaches, psychologists, and psychiatrists addressing every concern I, and most folks have, about coaching.

 It can be easy to see other people’s blind spots.
 We shake our heads and think, “She worries far too much.”
 Or, “He doesn’t get how overbearing he is.”
 Or, “She needs to acknowledge other people and stop hogging the limelight.”

 And don’t get me wrong, those assessments are often pretty accurate.
 Most people would agree with that, “She worries too much.
 And it’s wearing to be around.
 She’ll never succeed unless she just goes for it.”

 We can clearly see what others cannot.
 And yet, somehow we assume that we don’t have blind spots.
 Or that they may be obvious to someone else.
 Maybe everyone else.

 Quickly spotting blind spots is one of three big benefits I’ve gotten from having a certified coach: seeing what I cannot see, sensing where I’m working against myself, sabotaging myself with beliefs and assumptions that I’m certain are real, true limitations.